samrauh/portfolio/Projects/University/Bachelor-Thesis/README.md

 > Award for outstanding Bachelor Thesis

-This is my bachelor thesis for my major in sociology I wrote under Prof. Dr. Jörg Rössel who was at that time the head of Departmant at University of Zurich for Sociology.
+This is my bachelor thesis for my major in sociology I wrote under Prof. Dr. Jörg Rössel who was at that time the head of Departmant at the University of Zurich.

 #### Abstract: